-The AP Interview: Pope Francis: ‘Homosexuality not a crime’
+The AP Interview: Pope says homosexuality not a crime

 Declaring such laws “unjust,” Francis said the Catholic Church can and should work to put an end to them.
 “It must do this.
 It must do this,” he said.

-Francis quoted the Catechism of the Catholic Church in saying gays must be welcomed and respected, and should not be marginalized or discriminated against.
+Francis quoted the Catechism of the Catholic Church in saying gay people must be welcomed and respected, and should not be marginalized or discriminated against.

 “We are all children of God, and God loves us as we are and for the strength that each of us fights for our dignity,” Francis said, speaking to the AP in the Vatican hotel where he lives.

-Such laws are common in Africa and the Middle East and date from British colonial times or are inspired by Islamic law.
-Some Catholic bishops have strongly upheld them as consistent with Vatican teaching that considers homosexual activity “intrinsically disordered,” while others have called for them to be overturned as a violation of basic human dignity.
+Francis’ remarks come ahead of a trip to Africa, where such laws are common as they are in the Middle East.
+Many date from British colonial times or are inspired by Islamic law.
+Some Catholic bishops have strongly upheld them as consistent with Vatican teaching, while others have called for them to be overturned as a violation of basic human dignity.

 In 2019, Francis had been expected to issue a statement opposing criminalization of homosexuality during a meeting with human rights groups that conducted research into the effects of such laws and so-called “conversion therapies.”

-In the end, the pope did not meet with the groups, which instead met with the Vatican No. 2, who reaffirmed “the dignity of every human person and against every form of violence.”
+In the end, after word of the audience leaked, the pope didn’t meet with the groups.
+Instead, the Vatican No. 2 did and reaffirmed “the dignity of every human person and against every form of violence.”

+There was no indication that Francis spoke out about such laws now because his more conservative predecessor, Pope Benedict XVI, recently died.
+The issue had never been raised in an interview, but Francis willingly responded, citing even the statistics about the number of countries where homosexuality is criminalized.

 On Tuesday, Francis said there needed to be a distinction between a crime and a sin with regard to homosexuality.